 +44 (0)20 7848 8633

 The main focus of research in Leonie Taams’ lab is to identify key cellular processes and molecular mechanisms involved in the regulation of inflammation in humans, with a specific interest in inflammatory arthritis.
-The lab studies the interactions between monocytes and CD4+ T cell subsets (Th17 and Tregs) and how they contribute to the initiation, perpetuation and resolution of inflammation.
+The Taams lab studies the interactions between monocytes and T cells (in particular Th17 cells and Tregs) and how these cells contribute to the initiation, perpetuation and resolution of inflammation.
 The lab hopes to use the knowledge gained to identify novel pathways and/or approaches to target inflammation in humans.

 Research in the Taams laboratory is/has been funded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Medical Research Council (MRC), Arthritis Research UK, the Innovative Medicines Initiative (IMI), the Department of Health (DoH) via the National Institute for Health Research (NIHR) comprehensive Biomedical Research Centre (BRC) award to Guy’s & St Thomas’ NHS Foundation Trust (GSTFT) in partnership with King’s College London (KCL) and King’s College Hospital (KCH) NHS Foundation Trust, and industrial collaborative funding.

-In addition to her research activities, Leonie Taams is research project module organiser for the MSc Immunology, Chair of the MSc Immunology Exam Board and Deputy Program Director of the MSc Immunology.
-She is also the Programme Secretary of the British Society for Immunology (BSI), and serves on the Steering Committee of the European Workshop for Immune-Mediated Inflammatory Diseases (ewIMID).
-In 2012, she was awarded the School of Medicine 2011/12 Supervisory Excellence Award for PhD supervision.
+In addition to her research activities, Leonie Taams is Chair of the MSc Immunology Sub Assessment Board and Deputy Program Director of the MSc Immunology.
+She is also the Programme Secretary and a Trustee of the British Society for Immunology (BSI), and past/present member of several international scientific programme committees including ewIMID, ECI and EULAR.
+In 2012, she was awarded the School of Medicine Supervisory Excellence Award for PhD supervision.